MantisVision/webUtils/docs/ryskurlryskstream.md

 Both RYSKUrl and RYSKMesh trigger multiple events during their lifecycle.
 A callback can be registered using ``on(event,func)``

  - buffering: either video or data is being buffered (it triggers on either bufferingData event or on "waiting" event of video element)
- - buffered: video and data are buffered, video can play (it triggers when "dataBuffered" event was triggerd together with "playing" event of video element)
+ - buffered: video and data are buffered, video can play (it triggers when "dataBuffered" event was triggered together with "playing" event of video element)
  - bufferingData: data are being buffered
  - dataBuffered: enough data has been buffered
  - dataDecoded: triggers each time data is decoded.
 The data is passed to the callback as its first parameter